dhanuagnihotri/CodePath-TipCalculator/README.md

 CodePath TipCalculator project

 This is an iOS demo for TipCalculator App.
+The App calculate the tip amount based on a tip percentage and Bill Amount.
+Default tip % can be adjusted.
+Two color themes of dark blue and light blue are currently available.
+Ability to round off the total.
+App works in potrait and landscape mode.

+Please email us using the support link at the Settings page to report any issues or for future features requests.

 Time spent: 8 hours spent in total

 Completed user stories: